jakubkunert/jakubkunert/README.md

 Embedded Software/System Architect with strong background in Linux

 - 👋 Hi, I’m @jakubkunert
-- 👀 I’m interested in AI, FOSS, Embedded Linux, SW Architecture
+- 👀 I’m interested in Rust, AI, FOSS, Embedded Linux, SW Architecture
-- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on OS Projects.
 - 📫 How to reach me; just send me a message